iSYSTEMLabs/qemu/isystem/doc/usersManual.md

 --------

-To use QEMU, only winIDEA has to be configured. testIDEA uses device agnostic interface called _isystem.connect_ to connect to winIDEA.
-It doesn't care if tests are run in emulator or on physical hardware.
+To use QEMU, only winIDEA has to be configured. testIDEA uses device agnostic interface called _isystem.connect_ to connect to winIDEA, and does not depend on testing backend.

 Good starting point for winIDEA configuration is workspace, which is already configured for your physical target, but this is not required.
-Description below covers also this case.
+The description below covers both cases.

 ### 1. Make sure your winIDEA workspace is configured as Multi-Application workspace